-On September 25, 2013, PG&E and Sterling Planet, Inc. executed a purchase and sale agreement for delivery of Category 3 RECs.
-An appendix of the PSA names [REDACTED] [REDACTED] but the terms of the contract do not in any way constrain the seller to deliver RECs that originate from [REDACTED].
+On September 25, 2013, PG&E and Iberdrola Renewables, LLC executed a purchase and sale agreement for delivery of Category 3 RECS from a yet-to-be-determined set of eligible renewable resources.
+An appendix of the PSA names [REDACTED] [REDACTED] but the terms of the contract do not in any way constrain the seller to deliver RECs that originate from [REDACTED]

-Under the terms of the PSA, Sterling Planet will deliver 455,000 RECs in the first contract year commencing upon satisfaction of conditions precedent, e.g. final CPUC approval.
-In contract years 2 through 10 Sterling Planet will deliver 5,000 RECs per year, with a choice among specified vintages, for total deliveries of 500,000 RECs.
+Under the terms of the PSA, Iberdrola will deliver 136,000 RECs of vintage 2012 and/or 2013 in the first contract year commencing upon satisfaction of conditions precedent, e.g. final CPUC approval.
+In contract years 2 through 10 Iberdrola will deliver 1,500 RECs per year beginning with 2014-vintage RECs, for total deliveries of 149,500 RECs.
 As a ten-year contract, PG&E expects that the RECs will be bankable for future use in RPS compliance.